Lamarcus Joyner: 2017

 During organized team activities, defensive coordinator Wade Phillips decided to have Joyner work out at free safety.
 On April 17, 2017, it was reported that Joyner would remain at free safety heading into training camp.
 He competed for the starting free safety job against Cody Davis and John Johnson.
 Head coach Sean McVay officially named Joyner the starting free safety, alongside strong safety Maurice Alexander, to begin the regular season.

 He started the Los Angeles Rams' season-opener against the Indianapolis Colts and recorded four solo tackles, two pass deflections, and returned an interception by Scott Tolzien for a 29-yard touchdown in the fourth quarter of their 46–9 victory.
 It marked Joyner's first career touchdown in his four-year career.
 The following week, Joyner recorded a season-high nine combined tackles during a 27–20 loss to the Washington Redskins.
 He was sidelined for three consecutive games (Weeks 4–6) after sustaining a hamstring injury.
-On December 3, 2017, he made a season-high three pass deflections, five combined tackles, and returned an interception by Carson Palmer in the Rams' 32–16 victory at the Arizona Cardinals in Week 13.
+On December 3, 2017, he made a season-high three pass deflections, five combined tackles, and returned an interception by Carson Palmer in the Rams' 32–16 victory at the Cardinals in Week 13.
 Joyner was inactive for the Rams' Week 17 loss to the San Francisco 49ers, due to the decision by head coach Sean McVay to rest him for the playoffs.
 He finished his first season as the starting free safety with 49 combined tackles (39 solo), nine pass deflections, three interceptions, a forced fumble, and a touchdown in 12 games and 12 starts.
 Pro Football Focus gave Joyner an overall grade of 90.3, ranking him third among all qualified safeties in 2017.

-The Los Angeles Rams finished first in the NFC West with an 11–5 record in their first season under head coach Sean McVay.
+The Rams finished first in the NFC West with an 11–5 record in their first season under head coach Sean McVay.
 On January 6, 2018, Joyner started in his first career playoff game and recorded 11 combined tackles (ten solo) in the Rams' 26–13 loss to the Atlanta Falcons in the NFC Wildcard Game.

 2018

-On March 6, 2018, the Los Angeles Rams placed their franchise tag tender on Joyner.
+On March 6, 2018, the Rams placed their franchise tag tender on Joyner.
 On April 16, 2018, Joyner signed his one-year, $11.28 million franchise tag to remain with the Rams for the 2018 season.

 In week 11 against the Kansas City Chiefs, Joyner made his first interception of the season off quarterback Patrick Mahomes II.
-His interception sealed a 54-51 Rams win.
+His interception sealed a 54–51 Rams win.

 Joyner finished the season with 78 tackles and 1 interception.
 He helped the Rams reach Super Bowl LIII after they defeated the Dallas Cowboys and New Orleans Saints in the playoffs.
-The Rams would eventually fall 13-3 to the New England Patriots in the Super Bowl.
+The Rams would eventually fall 13–3 to the New England Patriots in the Super Bowl.

 Oakland / Las Vegas Raiders

 2019

 On March 14, 2019, Joyner signed a four-year, $42 million contract with the Oakland Raiders.
 Joyner made his debut with the Raiders in week 1 against the Denver Broncos.
-In the game, Joyner made 6 tackles in the 24-16 win.
+In the game, Joyner made six tackles in the 24–16 win.